By Yousif Farah

 This is mirrored in the UK through the Human Rights Act, which

 came into force on 2 October 2002.
-With all the infringements of

 The day is normally marked both by high-level political